Ligo04/TwinTex/README.md

 4. (Optional) `Load Results`: Load the results in `Result\final_result`.

 5. (Optional) `Show Views`: Show the position and direction of the views(only work in single plane mode).
-The single plane mode and plane id are specified in the configuration file.
+The single plane mode and id are specified in the configuration file.

 6. (Optional) `Show Image`: Show the output images of `ViewSelection` or `ImageStitching` (only work in single plane mode).

-7. `ViewSelection`:  Modify parameters of `ViewSelection` and apply.
+7. `ViewSelection`:  Modify parameters of `ViewSelection` and apply `ViewSelection`.

-8. `ImageStitching`: Modify parameters of `ImageStitching` and apply.
+8. `ImageStitching`: Modify parameters of `ImageStitching` and apply `ImageStitching`.

 9. `Inpainting`

-   - `MMRP Path`: Specify the path of the MMRP project.
+   - `MMRP Path`: Specify the path to the MMRP project.
 MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
    - `Inpainting`: Inpaint the planes via MMRP.

-10. `start`: Apply `ViewSelection` and `ImageStitching`
+10. `start`: Apply `ViewSelection` and `ImageStitching`.

 If Houdini crashes, please first check that you have followed the environment, configuration and steps above.